IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/journey-creation-process.md

 Select the view tab at the top right hand corner of the edit collection form.
 If your new collection is not displaying yet, refresh your page a few times or wait a few minutes for your changes to update through the cached layer.

 ### Support

-For any questions, contact DTE support.
+For any questions, contact ITZ support.

-Business Partners - Contact DTE Support - itz@us.ibm.com
+Business Partners - Contact ITZ Support - techzone.help@ibm.com

-IBMers - Make a post on the [#itz-techzone-support](https://ibm-itz.slack.com/archives/C0124J683GW) slack channel.
+IBMers - Make a post on the [#itz-techzone-support](https://ibm-dte.slack.com/archives/C0124J683GW) slack channel.